The Paycheck Protection Program closed in May 2021. This information has been archived for reference only.In this article

 Under the old rules, schedule C businesses calculated their loan amount using net profit (Schedule C – line 31).
 The new calculation is exactly the same, except you are able to use gross revenues (Schedule C – line 7).

-To calculate your loan amount, divide your gross revenue by 12 to get the figure for your average monthly income.
+To calculate your PPP loan for sole proprietors amount, divide your gross revenue by 12 to get the figure for your average monthly income.
 Then, multiply that number by 2.5 (3.5 if this is your second PPP loan and you are in an industry with a NAICS code that starts with 72).

 Additional details on this calculation are available in our how to calculate your PPP loan amount tutorial for Schedule C businesses without employees.